memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 author: cyril
 ---

-Like many firmware developers, I've been curous about the potential Rust can have in the embedded space.
+Like many firmware developers, I've been curious about the potential Rust can have in the embedded space.
 After reading James Munns' [great article](https://interrupt.memfault.com/blog/zero-to-main-rust-1), I decided to find a project I could use Rust for to learn.